mhdpasha/arsene-library-master/README.md

 ## Acknowledgments

-We'd like to express our gratitude to [Creative Tim](https://www.creative-tim.com/product/soft-ui-dashboard) for the Soft UI design that inspired the look and feel of this project.
+I'd like to express my gratitude to [Creative Tim](https://www.creative-tim.com/product/soft-ui-dashboard) for the Soft UI design that inspired the look and feel of this project.